igrossberg23/forkify/README.md

 Recipe application with custom recipe uploads.

-Developed as a final project for Jonas Schmedtmann's Complete Javascript Course on Udemy:
+Developed as a final project for Jonas Schmedtmann's Complete Javascript Course on Udemy.